HHS/simpler-grants-gov/documentation/decisions/adr/2023-07-07-api-framework.md

 This deserves its own option because it adds a lot of support to Flask for a more traditional code first api approach, in contrast to connexion.
 APIFlask is a lightweight Python web API framework based on Flask and marshmallow-code projects.
 It's easy to use, highly customizable, ORM/ODM-agnostic, and 100% compatible with the Flask ecosystem.
 The Nava Flask template repo has recently replaced connexion with apiflask, documented in [connexion replacement decision record](https://github.com/navapbc/template-application-flask/blob/main/docs/decisions/0001-connexion-replacement.md).

+APIFlask relies on [Marshmallow](https://marshmallow.readthedocs.io/en/stable/) to define the request & response schemas.
+Marshmallow is a well tested serialization/deserialization, and validation library for converting between JSON and python dictionaries.
+Marshmallow schemas are defined using classes in-code, and polymorphism can be used to quickly make small adjustments to schemas for new endpoints.
+Fields can be marked as just for serialization or deserialization (ie. response / request) which also minimizes how much needs to be defined.
+Marshmallow also supports the concept of "partial" schemas.
+When attaching a schema to a route, if you mark it as partial, all fields are marked as not required.
+This makes building schemas for update endpoints simpler as you don't need to duplicate an entire schema just to mark fields as optional.
+This means we can potentially define a single schema for create, read, and update endpoints, and avoid a significant amount of duplication.

+APIFlask uses [apispec](https://apispec.readthedocs.io/en/latest/) to convert the Marshmallow schema into the OpenAPI/Swagger specification.

 - **Pros**
   - Same as Flask
   - Simplifies boilerplate code necessary for a Flask API by pulling the best features of many libraries
   - Very well documented
+  - Marshmallow is very flexible, and allows for significant customization in defined schemas
 - **Cons**
   - Same as Flask
+  - Marshmallow only converts JSON to dictionaries - if you want to work with typed/IDE auto-complete-able objects, you'll need to use a library like Pydantic and define models again
   - Relatively young project

 ### FastApi

 FastAPI is a modern, fast (high-performance), web framework created in 2018 for building APIs with python 3.7+ based on standard python type hints.
 This implementation-first library is designed as a performant and intuitive alternative to existing python API frameworks.

+Schemas are defined using [Pydantic](https://docs.pydantic.dev/latest/) which is a model definition and validation library that thoroughly leverages Python typing features

 - **Pros**
   - Designed for speed and can perform asynchronous operations natively (if needed)